Ja'Marr Chase Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 - So far this season, 23.0% of the 486 passes thrown by his team have gone Chase's way.

-- Chase has seen the ball thrown his way 11 times in the red zone this season, 21.2% of his team's 52 red zone pass attempts.
+- Chase (11 red zone targets) has been the recipient of 21.2% of his team's 52 red zone pass attempts.

-- The Bengals have called a pass in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+- The Bengals have called a pass in 54.9% of their plays from scrimmage this year while running the ball 45.1% of the time.
 This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Chiefs.